-The Chicago Responsible Jewelry Conference, took place November 4-5 in downtown Chicago, is where the stakeholders in the jewelry supply chain gather to participate in the skillful navigation of challenging problems and we livestreamed and recorded the whole thing!
+The Chicago Responsible Jewelry Conference, took place November 4-5 in downtown Chicago, is where the stakeholders in the jewelry supply chain gathered to participate in the skillful navigation of challenging problems and we livestreamed and recorded the whole thing!
 For a limited time the complete replay is available for purchase so you can immerse yourself at your convenience.

 The growing attention was exciting, and Susan Wheeler attended several different events, and volunteered to serve on several committees.
 But she also wanted to do more.
 She wanted to create an experience that was more immediately actionable.
 She wanted to bring together voices from across the globe - voices that would directly represent the communities most affected by jewelry industry demands.